 Consider these metrics:

-Single session duration;
+- Single session duration;

-Page load time;
+- Page load time;

-Average server response time.
+- Average server response time.
 The time it takes for the server to react, including the time it takes for the response to reach the user's browser;

-Average redirection time.
+- Average redirection time.
 The time it takes for a website to redirect from one URL to another.

 Keyword analysis will answer the most popular client questions:

-What keywords are being targeted?
+- What keywords are being targeted?

-Which one brings in the most traffic?
+- Which site content brings in the most traffic?

-Goal conversion time;
+- Goal conversion time;

 The content efficiency custom report reveals metrics that help users know their best-performing pages and pages that need attention, such as page optimization.
 Websites that create loads of content would mainly find this custom report useful.

-What is my client's most engaging content?
+- What is my client's most engaging content?

-What kind of content, whether pictures, videos, texts, reviews, demos, etc., do their website visitors value the most?
+- What kind of content, whether pictures, videos, texts, reviews, demos, etc., do their website visitors value the most?

-What content drives your clients more towards achieving their goals?
+- What content drives your clients more towards achieving their goals?

-What topic piques the interest of visitors the most?
+- What topic piques the interest of visitors the most?

 Google Analytics, powered by Whatagraph, can provide marketing agencies with the most easy-to-understand social media reports.
 These reports will reveal:

-Which content receives the most engagement;
+- Which content receives the most engagement;

 - The number of sales conversions you have generated from social media.